Stockholm Palace: Tessin's plan for the palace surroundings

 Alterations of the land-use plan for the area surrounding the Stockholm Palace had been proposed during the beginning of the 1700s, by the superintendent Nicodemus Tessin the Younger.
 Tessin's plans for the city was finished in 1713, and in those the area surrounding the palace were given a new shape.
 A new Norrbro with rows of sculptures, a great royal cathedral and new Riddarholm Church resembling the St. Peter's Basilica in Rome.
 Facing the Stockholms ström in an extension of the Kungsträdgården, Tessin envisioned a 112 m long "victory hall" with arcades and columns in a doric order, featuring two corner towers and exhibition halls with 50 m headroom.
 There would be displayed cannons taken as booty, flags and other trophies of war.
 At the Helgeandsholmen he planned a horse racing stadium for equestrian games and other forms of entertainments, a bear-garden was also to be built.
 The ideas were not approved by King Charles XII who wanted the Helgeandsholmen for himself.

-Ramps were to be built on the Slottsbacken leading up to a narrowing area in front of the Storkyrkan, which was to be redressed in a new baroque facade.
+Ramps were to be built on the Slottsbacken leading up to a narrowing area in front of the Storkyrkan, which was to be redressed in a new baroque façade.
 The Stortorget was also to be rebuilt and a new city hall and stock exchange was planned.
 Tessin was convinced that his plans would one day be realized, but building the new palace kept him fully occupied and demanded great financial resources.
 The time of the Swedish Empire was coming to an end and all the great plans remained unfulfilled.